The back-and-forth regarding the redevelopment of the Tropicana Field site that started years ago continues to push into 2021.

 Pham suggested a relocation from St. Petersburg’s Tropicana Field could ignite the franchise either in a new stadium in the Tampa Bay area or in a new city.

 Jan.
 4, 2019: The Tampa Bay Rays announced major renovations to Tropicana Field, including the closure of the upper-deck level.

 The reconfiguration of the ballpark will eliminate the upper-deck 300 level and decrease Tropicana Field’s capacity to an estimated 25,000-26,000 fans.

 Jan.
 25, 2019: The Tampa Bay Rays announced Tropicana Field will become the first cash-free sports venue in North America.

 Feb.
-22, 2019: La Presse reported a group of investors in Quebec wants to become shareholders in the Tampa Bay Rays, which are currently owned by Stuart Sternberg.
-The plan calls for the Rays to split their season between Tampa Bay and Montreal.
+22, 2019: La Presse reported a group of investors in Quebec want to become shareholders in the Tampa Bay Rays, which are currently owned by Stuart Sternberg.
+The plan calls for the Rays to split the season between Tampa Bay and Montreal.

 June 20, 2019: MLB gave the Rays permission to explore becoming a two-city team.
 However, St. Petersburg Mayor Rick Kriseman said the Rays cannot explore playing in Montreal or any other city prior to 2027.

 June 25, 2019: Tampa Bay Rays owner Stuart Sternberg announced his vision of the team splitting regular-season games between Tampa Bay and Montreal in 2024.
 St. Petersburg Mayor Rick Kriseman said the city wouldn't help fund a new stadium if the team splits time between two cities.